derivkit/derivkit/docs/about/kits/forecast_kit.rst

 .. image:: ../../assets/plots/fisher_bias_demo_1and2sigma.png
    :width: 60%

-In a realistic analysis, the two data vectors entering :math:`\Delta\nu` are obtained by evaluating two models at the same fiducial parameters: a baseline model used for inference and a more complete model that includes additional physical or instrumental systematics.
+In practice, the two data vectors entering :math:`\Delta\nu` are obtained by evaluating two models at the same fiducial parameters: a baseline model used for inference and a more complete model that includes additional physical or instrumental systematics.
 Fisher bias then estimates how the inferred parameters